 This FitBark Dog Activity Monitor post is sponsored by Purina.
 All opinions are my own. #PurinaPartner

 I never thought I would need a FitBark Dog Activity Monitor, and now I'm so glad I have one.
-At the beginning of August, I shared 5 Tips To Keep Your Pet Fit This Summer after I attended a Google Hangout with Dr. Kurt Venator, (Purina Veterinarian).
-I learned a so much and I explained in my last post that I knew my dog wasn't getting enough exercise, but I had no idea just how much my family was going to need the information I had just learned or how much I would appreciate our new FitBark.
+At the beginning of August, I shared 5 Tips To Keep Your Pet Fit This Summer after I attended a Google Hangout with Dr. Kurt Venator (Purina Veterinarian).
+I learned so much, and I explained in my last post that I knew my dog wasn't getting enough exercise, but I had no idea just how much my family was going to need the information I had just learned or how much I would appreciate our new FitBark.

 FitBark Dog Activity Monitor: Pet Technolgy

 Two weeks after writing the first post, Sophie had a vet appointment for an ear infection.
 My husband texted me during the appointment and told me something I never expected to hear from our vet.
 The vet informed us that our dog is overweight.
-At first, I thought my husband was joking because I honestly just can't see it.
-Maybe I just don't want to believe it, but that day when Sophie came home, we sat the kids down and explained to them that they could no longer sneak Sophie treats under the table.
-We made sure that they understood just how serious this is and after seeing their response we know they understand.
+At first, I thought my husband was joking because I honestly can't see it.
+Maybe I don't want to believe it, but that day when Sophie came home, we sat the kids down and explained to them that they could no longer sneak Sophie treats under the table.
+We made sure that they understood just how serious this is, and after seeing their response, we know they understand.
 My oldest will go as far as sending her outside during dinner, so she doesn't beg under the table.

 I never realized how much the kids were feeding her, and if I'm honest, I probably gave her a lot more than I should have.
 The first week was the hardest for everyone, especially Sophie.
 She struggled and would go as far as licking the crack of the fridge trying the find any food that may have been dropped, but she's finally realized that dog food is the only food she's getting now.